 Offers to settle are very important in family law cases.
 You or the other party may make an offer to settle to the other side at any time in the proceeding.
-An offer to settle can be about specific claims or all the claims in the case.
+An offer to settle can be about specific claims or all of the claims in the case.

 The offer to settle must be signed by you and your lawyer (if you have one).
+If the offer to settle is not signed, it may be considered invalid.